Intel Keychains

 Petah Tikvah: Intel's development center for communication and Artificial Intelligence products.

-Today all Intel’s X86 chips are produced in and exported from Israel.
-Intel in Israel today has eight locations.
+Intel in Israel today has campuses in numerous locations.
 This dispersion has been as a result of Intel wishing to be at the power centers of Israel’s “silicon wadi” for development purposes, and to be in the regional areas that have been dedicated as “National Priority Zones” by the Israeli government, for production.
 This has had a great social-economic impact in these outlying areas.

 Clear Lucite keychain with an Intel CPU embedded inside and the web URL for the Intel Israel website at www.intel.co.il.